 What are the physical requirements?

 There are no special physical requirements.
-You must simply be worldwide qualified and have a current passing score on all components of the fitness assessment.
-More information is available from your military personnel section.
+You must simply be worldwide qualified and have a current passing score on all components of the fitness assessment with no exemptions or profile.

 How do I get into certain specialties, like technical services, computer-crime investigations, etc.?

-You apply directly for those positions upon entry.
-Make your desire known to your base OSI unit at the outset.
-Your aptitude in the specialty will be evaluated by a practicing agent within that specialty, who will assess your current level of knowledge and ability to learn more.
+You will be eligible to apply for specialties after you complete your probationary time.
+Make your desire known to your detachment leadership.
+Your aptitude in the specialty will be evaluated by the program manager for that specific specialty, who will assess your current level of knowledge and ability to learn more.

 If hired, will I wear civilian clothes to work?